voidware/trek14/readme.md

-# Trek14: StarTrek for the TRS-80 model I
+# Trek14: StarTrek for the TRS-80

 ## Introduction

-TREK14 is a newly developed "classic startrek" game for the trs80 model I. Inspired by some of the originals, but with some new ideas.
+_TREK14_ is a newly developed "classic startrek" game for the [TRS-80](https://en.wikipedia.org/wiki/TRS-80), inspired by some of the originals, but with some new ideas.

 The graphics are retro and blocky, just like the orignals.